linode/docs/docs/guides/databases/sql-syntax/sql-security-best-practices-part-2/index.md

 This guide is the second in a series of articles that covers SQL Server security best practices.
 [Part 1 of this series](/docs/guides/sql-server-security/) discussed a SQL Server installation's physical security, operating system security, and application maintenance.
 Additionally, the previous guide outlined how to disable unnecessary features, enable encryption, and implement data masking.

-This guide describes how and why you should:
+The second part of this series describes how and why you should:

 - Choose an [authentication mode](#sql-server-authentication),